thiennguyen93/fsc-utilities/content/docs/help/how-to-update.md

 {{< alert icon="💡" text="Learn more about <a href=\"https://docs.npmjs.com/about-semantic-versioning\">semantic versioning</a> and <a href=\"https://docs.npmjs.com/cli/v6/using-npm/semver#advanced-range-syntax\">advanced range syntax</a>." >}}

-## Update automatically
+## Install updates automatically

 By default - the auto-update feature is enabled.
-The application automatically checks for and install new updates (if new version available).
+The application automatically checks for and install new updates (if available) when it starts.

+## Notify user to install new version